Quranic Inerrancy

 Bill Nye (“The Science Guy”) was booed by a Waco, Texas, audience during McLennan Community College’s Distinguished Lecture Series after he commented that the moon reflects sunlight, contrary to Genesis 1:16, which states, “God made two great lights—the greater light to govern the day and the lesser light to govern the night” (NIV).
 Nye noted that the “lesser light” (the moon) is not a light at all.[5]
 Christians who booed weren’t disputing the science.
 They just didn’t appreciate someone pointing out that their inerrant text isn’t.
 Christians and Muslims should either learn to be more open to criticism or adopt books that are less open to criticism.

 Item number 3.
-Naik, in his ongoing jihad against rationality, proclaimed that mankind first knew Earth was spherical when Francis Drake sailed around the globe in 1597.
+Naik claimed that mankind first knew Earth was spherical when Francis Drake sailed around the globe in 1597.

 False.
 Pythagoras (ca. 570–495 BCE) was, as far as we know, the first to recognize Earth as spherical.
-Aristotle agreed.
-In the middle of the second century, the Roman astronomer Claudius Ptolemy incorporated a spherical Earth into his Earth-centric model of the cosmos.
-The globist perspective, though ignored outside the intellectual class for nearly a millennium, never went extinct.
+Many other Greek scholars subsequently agreed.
+In the middle of the second century CE, the Roman astronomer Claudius Ptolemy incorporated a spherical Earth into his Earth-centric model of the cosmos.
+The globist perspective, though largely ignored outside the intellectual class for nearly a millennium, never went extinct.

 During the centuries following Eratosthenes, intellectuals such as Macrobius Ambrosius Theodosius (a Neoplatonist pagan writing in Rome during the fifth century CE) adopted the spherical Earth model.
-Unfortunately, most of the Mediterranean region had fallen under control of the Catholic Church, which expressed little interest in the natural sciences.
-As explained by philosopher and sociologist Leone Montagnini, early Church leaders influenced by the Greeks readily accepted a globist view.
+Most of the Mediterranean region subsequently fell under control of the Catholic Church, which expressed little interest in science and didn’t formally opine on Earth’s shape.
+As explained by sociologist Leone Montagnini, early Church leaders influenced by the Greeks readily accepted a globist view.
 Among these were Origen of Alexandria, Ambrose of Alexandria, and Basil of Caesarea.
 In contrast, the flat-Earth model persisted among Church leaders influenced more by Old Testament texts.
-These included Diodore of Tarsus, Severian of Gabala, John Crysostom, and Cosmas Indicopleustes.[7]
+These included Diodore of Tarsus, Severian of Gabala, Theodore of Mopsuestia, John Crysostom, Epiphanius of Salamis, and Cosmas Indicopleustes.[7]

-Augustine (354–430 CE), pushing the Rome–Christianity merger, wrote that it was plausible that Earth was spherical, but he remained noncommittal.
-He ultimately adopted a conservative stance and dismissed such matters: “There is another form of temptation, even more fraught with danger.
+Augustine (354–430 CE), exposed as a youth to spherical Earth theories among Neoplatonists, was open to the idea, yet he dismissed such matters: “There is another form of temptation, even more fraught with danger.
 This is the disease of curiosity . . .
 It is this that drives us to try and discover the secrets of nature, those secrets which are beyond our understanding, which can avail us nothing and which man should not wish to learn.”[8]

-Medieval peasants, being illiterate, did not write down their opinions.
-They likely deferred to religious authorities.
-Topographia Christiana, written ca. 547 CE by the monk Cosmas Indicopleustes, defended the flat-Earth model against pagan spherical notions.
-Precisely when the majority of commoners shifted to a globist stance is uncertain, perhaps as early as the sixth century or as late as the end of the millennium.
-By the thirteenth century, though, texts written in vernacular language referred to Earth as a sphere.[9]+ The oldest surviving model of a globe, created by the German astronomer Martin Behaim, dates to the late fifteenth century.
-We therefore have good reason to doubt Naik’s claim that the flat-Earth perspective prevailed until Francis Drake’s 1597 sea voyage.
+Medieval European peasants (85-90 percent of the population), being illiterate, did not write down their opinions, so we don’t know when they shifted to a globist stance.
+Perhaps the majority became globists as early as the sixth century, or perhaps as late as the eleventh century.
+But by the thirteenth century, texts written in vernacular language referred to Earth as a sphere.[9]+ The oldest surviving model of a globe, created by the German astronomer Martin Behaim, dates to the late fifteenth century.
+We therefore have ample reason to reject Naik’s claim that the flat-Earth perspective prevailed until Francis Drake’s 1597 sea voyage.

-During the seventh century, when the Quran was written, acceptance of the flat-Earth model may have been common among ordinary people.
-But the Middle Eastern literati likely understood that Earth is spherical.
-Hence, the authors of the Quran had literary resources available to get the shape of Earth right—not that having such resources should matter, given that the Quran was purportedly written under direction of an all-knowing god.
+The flat-Earth model may have prevailed among ordinary people during the seventh century, when the Quran was written.
+So what?
+The Middle Eastern literati almost certainly understood that Earth is spherical, so the authors of the Quran had literary resources available to get the shape of Earth right.
+In any case, having such resources would be unnecessary if the Quran were written under direction of an all-knowing god.

 Since Naik likes to interpret passages poetically, maybe he can interpret this passage about the extending or stretching of Earth to mean that the Rocky Mountains are stretch marks.
 Unfortunately, Muhammad never mentioned the Rocky Mountains.
 He didn’t seem to know anything about the American continents, isotopes, chloroplasts, or kangaroos.
 He knew only about sand and camels and other stuff common in the seventh-century Middle East.
 That’s hardly surprising since Muhammad was allegedly a camel merchant, the seventh-century equivalent of a used-car salesman.[12]+